TeaspoonTDA/teaspoon/README.md

 Installation
 =============
 To install this package, both boost and CMake must be installed as system dependencies.
 For boost see for [unix](https://www.boost.org/doc/libs/1_66_0/more/getting_started/unix-variants.html) and [windows](https://www.boost.org/doc/libs/1_62_0/more/getting_started/windows.html).
 For mac, you can run ``brew install boost`` if using homebrew as a package manager.
+For CMake see [here](https://cmake.org/install/).

 The teaspoon package is available through pip install with version details found [here](https://pypi.org/project/teaspoon/).
 The package can be installed using the following pip installation: